5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 When I was booting macOS Ventura on my Ivy Bridge Laptop with Clover using SMBIOS `MacBookPro10,1`, `-no_compat_check`, `RestrictEvent.kext` and `revpatch=sbvmm`, I was offered System Updates, which is pretty damn cool.

 ## Credits
+- Dortania for OCLP
-- Acidanthera for OCLP and RestrictEvents.kext
+- Acidanthera and RestrictEvents.kext